Have You Had a Concussion or Traumatic Brain Injury?

 Neuro-Optometric Rehabilitation Therapy is very effective in resolving a range of vision problems resulting from brain injuries and neurological disorders.

-The highly trained Niwot-based Dr. Chang and Dr. Hutchins will diagnose issues with eye-teaming, focusing, and visual tracking, and prescribe the most effective neuro-optometric rehabilitation therapy program so that you can live your best life!
+The highly trained Niwot-based Dr. Chang and Dr. Clark will diagnose issues with eye-teaming, focusing, and visual tracking, and prescribe the most effective neuro-optometric rehabilitation therapy program so that you can live your best life!